top of page

 An example of emotional attunement is where a child falls and hurts their knee.
 They may instinctively cry from the pain and seek comfort from a parent.
 If that parent calmly and confidently comforts the child by asking them about what happened, how they feel, while showing them they're not alone and giving them hope that this intense pain they're experiencing won't last forever, they're providing emotional attunement.

-They understand how the child feels and they're responding to their emotional needs, but they're not trying to eliminate this very real experience the child is having.
+They understand how the child feels and they're responding to their emotional needs, but they're not trying to eliminate or deny this very real experience the child is having.

-Side note: A lack of emotional attunement from those closest to us can hurt at any age.
+It's worth noting that a lack of emotional attunement from those closes to us can hurt at any age - it's not just children who are affected.

 To sum things up, a narcissist is created through a combination factors and the result will be an individual who: